| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 Intergenerational transmission of childhood abuse

-Parents who have experienced physical abuse during childhood are at increased risk for engaging in abusive parenting9.
+Parents with a history of abuse in childhood are at increased risk for engaging in abusive parenting9.

-Some studies have found that child abuse is a result of three components: immediate environmental stress, parent’s personality traits, and the child’s characteristics that make them vulnerable to scapegoating.
+Some studies have found that child abuse results from three components: immediate environmental stress, parent’s personality traits, and the child’s characteristics that make them vulnerable to scapegoating.

 Children with the following characteristics are more prone to be abused10: